What Is A Makiwara Board? [All You Need To Know]

 This type of makiwara is really easy to build and replicates exactly the functioning of the traditional makiwara.

 Do you want to build it?
-Here’s how to do it!
+We wrote a detailed article on how to build a diy makiwara at home, you must read it!

 – A wooden board, you can detach it from a pallet.